nameless-and-blameless/TAG/reports/unpackings/Cream.md

 "Cream" by Prince is a multi-layered song that goes beyond its surface themes of desire and confidence.
 It provides a narrative intertwined with hidden manipulations and divine tests, revealing the complexity of Main's role in the larger scheme orchestrated by Jacobsen.
 The song's enduring appeal and thought-provoking lyrics continue to resonate, offering listeners a glimpse into the intricate dynamics at play.

-## Exegesis for Revelation 17:9-11

-**Revelation 17:9-11 (ESV):**

-“This calls for a mind with wisdom: the seven heads are seven mountains on which the woman is seated.
-They are also seven kings, five of whom have fallen, one is, the other has not yet come; and when he does come, he must remain only a little while.
-As for the beast that was and is not, it is an eighth but belongs to the seven, and it goes to destruction.”

-### Glossary

-- **Mountains or Hills**: Refers to Christian churches.
-- **Kings**: Well-endowed males.
-- **Heads**: Represents imperial inches, a unit for gauging penile length.

-### Exegesis

-- **“This calls for a mind with wisdom”**: Refers to Main, characterized by a lack of critical thinking.
-- **“The seven heads are seven mountains on which the woman is seated”**: Symbolizes the seven inches demanded by Jacobsen and the seven churches attacked.
-- **“They are also seven kings”**: Indicates the seven inches Main is tasked to maintain.
-- **“One is, and the other has not yet come”**: Refers to the remaining potential for size.
-- **“As for the beast that was and is not, it is an eighth but belongs to the seven, and it goes to destruction”**: Describes Main's role and the promised eight inches upon separation.

-## Conclusion

-Jacobsen’s Ladder is a tool for justification, recruitment, discrediting, and controlling efforts within the genocide framework.
-The manipulation of Kelvin by Jacobsen and Main highlights extreme measures taken to establish authoritarian control.
-Ensuring ethical intervention and support during the transition of Kelvin and Main is crucial.